Clastify logo

 In the marine bacterium Vibrio fischeri, quorum sensing controls bioluminescence, which is light production by living cells due to an enzyme-catalysed chemical reaction.
 V. fischeri cells release an autoinducer, a signalling molecule that is made by the responding cells and increases its own population-level effect as cell density rises.

 A cytokine is a small protein signalling molecule secreted by cells, especially in immune and developmental contexts, that usually acts on the secreting cell or nearby cells.
-Cytokines bind to receptors in the plasma membrane because they cannot cross the lipid bilayer.
+Cytokines bind to receptors in the plasma membrane because they do not cross the lipid bilayer.
 Their effects often involve changes in gene expression, such as during inflammation or immune coordination.

 Comparison of animal signalling categories by source, movement, range, timing, receptor location and roles.